sha-naya/Programming_exercises/README.md

 # Programming Exercises
-Common programming exercises, including the FizzBuzz test.
+Common programming exercises, including the FizzBuzz test and Fibonacci sequence imitation.

 This repo will be updated as I move through more exercises.